Janesville, Wisconsin: Economy

-Businesses headquartered in Janesville include Impact Confections, a candy maker; Blain's Farm and Fleet, a four-state retail chain; Woodman's Food Market, a regional supermarket chain that built its first store in Janesville; Swing'n'Slide, a maker of wood-and-plastic playground equipment; Hufcor (formerly Hough Shade Company), a manufacturer of room dividers that markets internationally; and Gray's Brewing, maker of boutique beers and soft drinks.
+Businesses headquartered in Janesville include Impact Confections, a candy maker; Blain's Farm & Fleet, a four-state retail chain; Woodman's Markets, a regional supermarket chain that built its first store in Janesville; Swing'n'Slide, a maker of wood-and-plastic playground equipment; Hufcor (formerly Hough Shade Company), a manufacturer of room dividers that markets internationally; and Gray's Brewing, maker of boutique beers and soft drinks.

-From 1919 until 2008, Janesville was the site of the Janesville GM Assembly Plant.
-Begun in 1919, when GM bought the Janesville Machine Company and merged it with the Samson Tractor Company, the Janesville plant was the oldest General Motors plant in North America prior to its closing.
+From 1919 until 2008, Janesville was the site of the Janesville Assembly Plant.
+Founded in 1919, when General Motors bought the Janesville Machine Company and merged it with the Samson Tractor Company, the Janesville plant was the oldest General Motors plant in North America prior to its closing.
 It assembled light-duty trucks and sport utility vehicles, which declined in popularity as gasoline prices increased.
 The plant closed in December, 2008.
 Production of General Motors sport-utility vehicles ended on December 23 and the remaining medium-duty Isuzu assembly line ended operations on April 23, 2009.

 The Parker Pen Company was founded in Janesville.
 At one time its factory was the largest writing instrument plant in the world.
-The company later purchased Manpower, Inc., but eventually sold the pen business to Gillette, which closed the factory in 2000.
-The Northwestern Mutual Life Insurance Company was founded in Janesville in 1857 but moved to Milwaukee two years later.
+The company later purchased ManpowerGroup, but eventually sold the pen business to Gillette, which closed the factory in 2000.
+Northwestern Mutual was founded in Janesville in 1857 but moved to Milwaukee two years later.

 The Janesville Mall redeveloped in the late 1990s, and in 1998 Pine Tree Plaza opened.
 In November 2006, a Walmart Supercenter and a Sam's Club opened after a period of controversy.

 The site of the former Janesville Oasis, known for Bessie, a large fiberglass cow at its entrance, began redevelopment in 2007; the anchor tenant is a Super Menards.
 Bessie the cow was spared by popular demand.